Euclideon/vaultclient/docs/TranslationGuide.md

 - `scenePOILineOrientation`: Label for the drop down to select a line orientation
 - `scenePOILineOrientationVert`: Text on the drop down item for the "Vertical" / "Fence" orientation
 - `scenePOILineOrientationHorz`: Text on the drop down item for the "Horizontal / Path" orientation

+#### Live Feeds
+- `liveFeedUpdateFrequency`: Used on label for how many seconds delay between updates
+- `liveFeedMaxDisplayTime`: Used on the label for how many seconds to display an item before hiding it
+- `liveFeedDisplayDistance`: Label on slider for Maximum distance to display an item before it gets hidden
+- `liveFeedTween`: Label on the checkbox that enables tweening
+- `liveFeedMode`: Label for combo box that sets the update mode for the feed
+- `liveFeedModeGroups`: Checkbox item for updating based on the contents of a group
+- `liveFeedModePosition`: Checkbox item for updating based on the radius around a fixed point
+- `liveFeedModeCamera`:  Checkbox item for updating based on the radius around the camera
+- `liveFeedDiagInfo`: Diagnostic info about the feed (shown only with "Show Diagnostic Info" enabled)
+  - {0} total number of items
+  - {1} total number of visible items
+  - {2} number of second until the next update (or negative for seconds since starting the last update)
+- `liveFeedGroupID`: When in `liveFeedModeGroups` mode, this is the input for the Group ID.
+[Will eventually be a drop down to select by group name]
+- `liveFeedPosition`: When in `liveFeedModePosition` mode, this is the XYZ of the Position

 ### Error Strings